Multitenant KEDA & KPA

 Operator Sharding

-Section titled “Operator Sharding”Instead of one operator handling every ScaledObject in the cluster, you shard the work across multiple operators, each watching a subset of namespaces.
+Section titled “Operator Sharding”Instead of one operator and one horizontal autoscaling controller handling the whole cluster, you shard work across KEDA/KPA pairs that each watch a subset of namespaces.

 mTLS Certificate Management